SebastianWesolowski/s-template/templates/NextJs/NextJs15/templateCatalog/src/components/PriceDisplay/index.ts-default.md

+export { PriceDisplay } from './PriceDisplay';
-export { PriceDisplay, type PriceDisplayProps } from './PriceDisplay';
+export type { PriceDisplayProps } from './PriceDisplay';